SumoLogic/sumologic-documentation/docs/send-data/collection/index.md

 ---
 slug: /manage/collection
-title: Sumo Logic Collection Page
+title: Using the Sumo Logic Collection Page
 description: Learn how to manage Collectors, Sources, and processing rules.
 ---